DragonWarrior15/statistical-learning-notes/md_files/discrete_optimization/discrete_optimization_notes.md

 \end{align*}

 and in the beginning, we already know that $O(k,0) = 0)$ for all $k=1,\ldots,K$.
 For efficiency, we will solving this in a bottom up manner (starting with a single item) and keep storing the intermediate solution in a matrix for quick lookups.

+## Constraint Programming
+The central idea of contraint programming is to utilize the constraints to reduce the search space so that it's easier to make a choice on what values a variable can take.
+When no further deductions are possible in a given configuration, we will make a choice (say assign value to a particular variable).

+Here the focus is on feasibility, i.e., reduce the search space by eliminating values that cannot belong to any solution.